sricheta92/sp18-202-avengers/DailyScrum.md

 * What I will do today - Apply design pattern.
 Write unit test cases.
 * Blocker - No blocker as of now.

+#### Kalikalyan
+* What I did yesterday - I worked on setup of levels of game.
+* What I will do today - Study of design patterns.
+* Blocker - No blocker as of now.

 # Day 6 - 12th April

 #### Prateek